laurajunco/angular/README.md

 - Directives are instructions in the DOM
 - Components are directives with a template.
 They tell the DOM to show some html elements
 - We can build our own custom directives!
 - There are also some build in directives we can use

 ### 18. Using the ngIf Directive to Display Data Conditionally

 - ngIf works as an `if` statement
-- Directives are usually added by using an attribute selector -`<p *ngIf></p>` needs a star because it changes the structure of the DOM
+- Directives are usually added by using an attribute selector -`<p *ngIf="false"></p>` needs a star because it changes the structure of the DOM.
+If true renders element

+### 19. Enhancing the ngIf Directive with an Else Condition

+-